Note Some products might not be available in your country or region.

 Use Surface Dial with apps

-Surface Dial works with apps that come with your Surface Studio, like Groove Music, Microsoft Edge, and Maps.
+Surface Dial works with apps that come with your Surface Studio model, like Paint 3D, Groove Music, Microsoft Edge, and Maps.
 It also works with professional-grade software, including Adobe Photoshop and Adobe Illustrator.
 Here are just a few things you can do.

 Rotate left to turn it down or right to turn it up.
 Click to mute and unmute.